 Domestic Capital (approximately 31% of dredging revenues for the six months ended June 30, 2009).
 Capital dredging projects consist primarily of port expansion projects, which involve the deepening of channels to allow access by larger, deeper draft ships and the provision of land fill used to expand port facilities.
-In addition to port work, capital projects also include land reclamations, trench digging for pipelines, tunnels and other marine structures.
+In addition to port work, capital projects also include land reclamations, trench digging for pipelines, tunnels and cables, and other dredging related to the construction of breakwaters, jetties, canals and other marine structures.
 Although capital work can be impacted by budgetary constraints and economic conditions, these projects typically generate an immediate economic benefit to the ports and surrounding communities.